Compatible Hearing aids that connects to iPhone

 Battery Drain barometer: Let the user see exactly that how much battery is left.
 They are using regularly and how long they have used until it requires replacing.

-Live Mic: iPhone can also be transformed into a microphone for easier noisy environment listening.
+Live Mic: iPhone can also be transformed into a microphone for an easier noisy environment listening.

 Hearing Locator: It can also use iPhone as a hearing aid locator for misplaced of hearing aids.